-Kjartan Sveinsson is a composer, musician and performer.
-He first came to prominence as a member of Sigur Rós, the Icelandic band – sometimes characterized as ‘post-rock’ – of which he was a member from 1997 to 2012, releasing five studio albums, a film and a host of side projects, selling several million records around the world in the process.
-Sveinsson played keyboards and guitar in Sigur Rós, as well as being responsible for the band’s frequent arrangements for strings, brass, choir and orchestra.
-In 2008 he played his final show with Sigur Rós in the band’s hometown of Reykjavík, although he continued to write and record with the band until 2012’s Valtari album.
+Kjartan Sveinsson is a composer, musician, and performer.
+He first came to prominence as a member of Sigur Rós, the ‘post-rock’ Icelandic band of which he was a member from 1998 to 2012, releasing five studio albums, a film, and a host of side projects, selling several million records around the world in the process.
+Sveinsson played keyboards and guitar in Sigur Rós, as well as being responsible for the band’s frequent arrangements for strings, brass, choir, and orchestra.
+After nearly a decade since his departure from the group, Sveinsson has re-joined Sigur Rós.
+The band made the announcement via Instagram in February of 2022, followed by the claim for “exciting times ahead.”

-In terms of his own work, Credo was premiered at the Lincoln Center’s White Light festival in 2010, performed by the Latvian Choir and Wordless Music Orchestra at St Paul the Apostle church on New York’s Upper East Side.
-The same night also saw a performance of You Can Cage A Swallow, But You Can’t Swallow a Cage, which set the poetry of Anne Carson to a vocal arrangement for the Hilliard Ensemble.
+In terms of his own work, Sveinsson’s ‘Credo’ was premiered at the Lincoln Centre’s White Light festival in 2010, performed by the Latvian Choir and Wordless Music Orchestra at St Paul the Apostle church on New York’s Upper East Side.
+The same night also saw a performance of’ You Can Cage A Swallow, But You Can’t Swallow a Cage’, which set the poetry of Anne Carson to a vocal arrangement for the Hilliard Ensemble.

 Sveinsson lives and works in Reykjavík, where he continues to write music, produce other artists, including Ólöf Arnalds and Kristín Anna, and own and operate Sigur Rós’s former Sundlaugin studio.